skylineos/clsp-videojs-plugin/README.md

 ## Usage

-To include videojs-mse-over-mqtt on your website or web application, use any of the following methods.
+To include videojs-mse-over-clsp on your website or web application, use any of the following methods.

 ### `<style>` Tag

-In the `<head>` of your page, include a line for the videojs and videojs-mse-over-mqtt styles:
+In the `<head>` of your page, include a line for the videojs and videojs-mse-over-clsp styles:

 ```html
 <head>